Riding the Trend or Protecting Profits | Camber Energy Inc. (CEI)

 CEI’s Market Performance

-CEI stocks went down by -9.72% for the week, with a monthly drop of -65.97% and a quarterly performance of 192.13%, while its annual performance rate touched 75.68%.
-The volatility ratio for the week stands at 10.23% while the volatility levels for the past 30 days are set at 31.81% for Camber Energy Inc..
-The simple moving average for the period of the last 20 days is -20.61% for CEI stocks with a simple moving average of 23.53% for the last 200 days.
+CEI stocks went up by 1.54% for the week, with a monthly drop of -25.84% and a quarterly performance of 173.58%, while its annual performance rate touched 81.69%.
+The volatility ratio for the week stands at 9.43% while the volatility levels for the past 30 days are set at 16.55% for Camber Energy Inc..
+The simple moving average for the period of the last 20 days is -7.14% for CEI stocks with a simple moving average of 25.43% for the last 200 days.

-During the last 5 trading sessions, CEI fell by -9.72%, which changed the moving average for the period of 200-days by +6.56% in comparison to the 20-day moving average, which settled at $1.5399.
-In addition, Camber Energy Inc. saw 40.80% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CEI rose by +1.54%, which changed the moving average for the period of 200-days by +6.45% in comparison to the 20-day moving average, which settled at $1.4020.
+In addition, Camber Energy Inc. saw 42.97% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for CEI